htjb/maxsmooth/README.rst

 They are designed to prevent the loss of signals when fitting out dominant smooth foregrounds or large magnitude signals that mask signals of interest.
-Here "smooth" means that the foregrounds follow power law structures and do not feature turning points in the band of interest.
+Here "smooth" means that the foregrounds follow power law structures in the band of interest.
 In some cases DCFs can be used to highlight systematics in the data.